This shirazi salad has fresh vegetables, chickpeas, and tangy citrus dressing. Make this Middle Eastern salad recipe for a tasty side dish!

 How to cook chickpeas

-If you’ll be cooking dried chickpeas rather than using a canned product, you’ll need to cook them before adding them to the shirazi salad.
+If you’ll be using dried chickpeas rather than using a canned product, you’ll need to cook them before adding them to the shirazi salad.
+Check out my post, how to cook chickpeas for instructions.

 - 5 Persian cucumbers (See Note 1)